 The switch from green to clear Sprite bottles will increase the likelihood of these bottles being remade into new bottles, meaning that they can have more than one life.

 Kate Miller, Marketing Director at Coca-Cola Australia said:

 “At Coca-Cola, we want our bottles to have more than one life.
-All our Sprite bottles under 1 litre are already made from 100 per cent recycled PET plastic (excluding caps and labels).
 This initiative helps to support recycling systems and gives our bottles the best chance of being recycled and processed into new bottles locally.
 While Australians have known and loved Sprite in its iconic green bottle for nearly 60 years, we know this is the right thing to do, as we support the transition to circularity for our packaging.”